Bangladesh national football team: Inconsistency (2003–2010)

 On 24 January 2009, Bangladesh appointed Brazilian coach Dido.
 Under his guidance the team saw an upturn in results, winning two of the three 2010 AFC Challenge Cup qualifiers and advanced into the main tournament.
 However, he was sacked within 11 months as he refused to select established national team players.
 During his last interview before leaving Bangladesh, Dido criticized the country's footballing structure and stated that it was corrupt.
 This again raised questions about BFF president Kazi Salahuddin's management of the country's football.
 The 2009 SAFF Championship saw Bangladesh once again hosting the tournament.
 Former national team keeper Shahidur Rahman Shantoo was appointed as the interim coach just a few days before the tournament.
 His time at the job was also short lived, as the hosts were knocked out in the semi-final by eventual champions India.
-The deterioration in results over the following decade and more saw a massive decline in popularity of the country's football among fans, in both domestic and international stage.

 Decline (2011–present)

-On 29 June 2011, after a goalless away leg, Bangladesh beat Pakistan 3–0 on aggregate, at Dhaka, during the 2014 FIFA World Cup qualifiers–first round, the game took place only four days after Nikola Ilievski was appointed as the team's head coach.
+On 29 June 2011, after a goalless away leg, Bangladesh beat Pakistan 3–0 on aggregate in Dhaka during the 2014 FIFA World Cup qualifiers–first round.
+The game took place only four days after Nikola Ilievski was appointed as the team's head coach.
 This allowed Bangladesh to advance to the second round to face Lebanon.
 The first game was played in Beirut on 23 July 2011, where the hosts won 4–0.
-The return game in Dhaka saw Bangladesh being eliminated, even after they managed to salvage a 2–0 victory against the middle eastern giants.
+The return game in Dhaka saw Bangladesh being eliminated, even though they managed to salvage a 2–0 victory against the Middle Eastern giants.
 However, the dearth of quality players was evident as the nation failed to win a single game during the entirety of the 2011 SAFF Championship.

-In January 2013, Lodewijk de Kruif took charge of the team, and under him they even failed to advance from the 2014 AFC Challenge Cup qualifiers, a tournament held to assist lower ranked teams.
-Bangladesh played their first four games of the 2018 FIFA World Cup qualifiers against Kyrgyzstan, Tajikistan, Australia and Jordan, losing all of the matches apart from their home game against Tajikistan where they drew 1–1.
-These results lead to De Kruif being sacked, in September 2015.
+In January 2013, Lodewijk de Kruif took charge of the team, and under his leadership, they even failed to advance from the 2014 AFC Challenge Cup qualifiers, a tournament held to assist lower-ranked teams.
+Bangladesh played their first four games of the 2018 FIFA World Cup qualifiers against Kyrgyzstan, Tajikistan, Australia and Jordan, losing all of the matches apart from their home game against Tajikistan, where they drew 1–1.
+These results led to De Kruif being sacked in September 2015.
 In March 2016, Bangladesh ended their 2018 World Cup Qualifying run with an 8–0 defeat at the hands of a Jordan team managed by Harry Redknapp.